Some local restaurants reopen in the new age of restrictions

 The couple came quite a way to have lunch, saying they lived just east of Atlanta.

 The future will be about how many customers are willing to come out.
-The Savannah Chamber says across the area some restaurants are opening while others may not be yet.
+The Savannah Area Chamber of Commerce says across the area, some restaurants are opening while others may not be yet.

 “I think everybody is taking a measured approach,” said Bill Hubbard from the Chamber.
 “Certainly everybody is interested in commerce coming back but safety is overwhelmingly the priority.

-Hubbard says most businesses are likely trying “to figure out how to do it as safely as they can and aksing how do they set up their facilities to have approptriate spacing.”
+Hubbard says most businesses are likely trying “to figure out how to do it as safely as they can and asking how do they set up their facilities to have appropriate spacing.”

-“And we just have to have and see what the business is going to do, said Flanigan.
+“And we just have to have and see what the business is going to do,” he said.